Last Updated on 14 January 2026 by Cycloscope

 Simple, affordable, lightweight – the Pure by WTB has many fans in the touring and bikepacking world, but also in the gravel riding and MTB scene.

-The WTB Pure’s frame comes in steel (345g), Chromoly (340g), and titanium (239g) versions, the width is average at 148mm, fitting sit bones between 102-130mm.
+The WTB Pure’s frame comes in steel (345g), Chromoly (340g), and titanium (239g) versions.
+The width is average at 148mm, fitting sit bones between 102-130mm.
 The length is 275mm.

 Selle SMP Pro